Esri/arcade-expressions/popup/date-since.md

 [![time_popup](./images/timing.PNG)]

-This example shows how to add days since the last update to a pop-up
+This example shows how to add days since the last update for the AGO map viewer popup configuration panel

 ## Use cases

-This is designed specifically for the popup profile.
+This is designed specifically for the AGO map viewer popup.
 These set of expressions allow you to represent the number of days since a point or polygon has been udpated.

 ## Workflow